Special counsel reindicts Trump with narrower set of accusations after Supreme Court immunity decision

 Trump pleaded not guilty to those original counts and has denied all wrongdoing.

-Much of the conduct alleged in that first indictment remains in Smith's new charging documents, with notable exceptions, including the former president's work with Justice Department officials.
+Much of the conduct alleged in that first indictment remains in Smith's new charging documents, with notable exceptions, including the former president's work with Justice Department officials and references to "co-conspirator 4."
 The Supreme Court ruled such conduct was absolutely immune from prosecution as they said it fell squarely within Trump's exclusive constitutional authority.

 Notably, the new indictment also repeats allegations that Trump tried to "enlist" Pence in his alleged scheme, but clarifies that prosecutors view Pence not as a vice president in this matter, but as Trump's running mate in a political race.